FrightenedFox/fox-features/Android/LineageOS_Magisk.md

-### Updating OS on OnePlus 8 Pro
+### Updating Lineago OS 23 (Android 13) on OnePlus 8 Pro (IN2020)

-Patching boot.img won't work, so follow this:
+> **Caution!** Updates won't work with Company Portal installed.
+To update your phone you first need to get rid of it (open Company Portal and in the left burger menu there will be option to remove it).
+After doing so, enable USB Debugging in the Developer Options if it was disabled.

+> **Info:** patching `boot.img` won't work on your device, so follow this tutorial instead.

-1. Update OS normally
+1. Update OS normally (through settings).
 2. Download latest Magisk APK from [their GitHub](https://github.com/topjohnwu/Magisk/releases/) to your computer
-3. Enter fastboot mode and `adb sideload Magisk.apk`
+3. Enter **fastboot mode** (recovery mode) and sideload Magisk `adb sideload Magisk.apk` (accept installation from phone, by clicking YES).
+After installation is successful unplug your phone from the PC.
+4. Reboot notmally to the system (After logging in several more reboots will probably happen, just ignore them.
+If "factory reset window" appears, that means that you most likely didn't disable Company Portal.
+At this point just ignore all of the reboots and pop-up windows and when fastboot mode appears, select **try again** option, but when you will be able to use your phone again, don't forget to diable company portal).
+5. Once rebooting sequence finished and you can use your apps - open Magisk (or Better Settings) and install both **App** and **Magisk (then direct installation)** (in the specified order).
+Once again lots of phone reboots will probably happen, behave the same as in the previous step.

-If something goes wrong and you cannot boot into you OS, just enter fastboot mode and flash boot with boot.img from the [official LineageOS page](https://download.lineageos.org/devices/instantnoodlep/builds) with `fastboot flash boot boot.img`
+    At this point something may go wrong and you won't be able to boot into your system after Magisk installation.
+Then you just need to enter **fastboot mode** and flash boot with boot.img from the
+    [official LineageOS page](https://download.lineageos.org/devices/instantnoodlep/builds) with `fastboot flash boot boot.img`.
+After doing so you will end up with bare Lineage OS without root.
+Now repeat the whole process from the beggining or search for the solution yourself.

+6. Make sure Zygisk is enabled.
+Perform basic Magisk "hiding": hide app, rename it, enable zygotta.
+Enable battery unrestricted mode in system settings for Magisk (or "Better Options"), it may help reduce number of false alerts.
+7. That's it, your device now should be fully rooted and work nice.

 ### Making SafetyNet work